 The Pirahã people, who fish, hunt, and gather on the shore of the Maici River in the Amazon Rainforest, do not preserve or store their food.
-According to linguist Daniel Everett¹, Pirahã eat what they have when they have it.
-If they don’t fish for a day—instead choosing leisure or some other activity—they don’t eat that day, and they consider not eating a normal part of life.
+According to linguist and interloper Daniel Everett¹, Pirahã eat what they have when they have it.
+If they don’t fish for a day—instead choosing leisure or some other activity—they don’t eat that day, and consider not eating a normal part of life.

 “It is the long experience of egalitarian sharing that has moulded our past,” argues social anthropologist Richard Lee², who studies hunting and gathering cultures.
 “Despite our seeming adaptation to life in hierarchical societies, and despite the rather dismal track record of human rights in many parts of the world, there are signs that humankind retains a deep-rooted sense of egalitarianism, a deep rooted commitment to the norm of reciprocity…”

-Our own Steven Messner’s is richer and more surprising than anything that’s happened to me while properly trying to survive in Ark.
+Look for it, and the egalitarian nature Lee observes does manifest in survival games, though not usually according to the game's original design.
+Steven’s tale of roleplaying in an Ark: Survival Evolved server, for instance, is richer and more surprising than anything that’s happened to me while properly trying to survive in Ark.
 I asked Steven how he found food during all these adventures.
 Did he have to stop everything to go hunt?
 Not at all.
 At one point, his character collapsed because he’d entirely forgotten that he needed to eat, and other players rushed over to stuff food into his face and revive him.
 The server, which is specifically focused on roleplaying, also had a community center stocked with food and supplies for anyone to take.

 The players on the TwitchRP server wanted to focus less on interacting with the survival aspects of Ark and more on interacting with each other, as Steven put it, but their characters still needed to eat.
 So they developed their world until they achieved abundance, which they shared freely with newcomers.